How to Respond to Selfishness Within the Church

 Have you ever discussed these problems with the people who bother you?
 We weren’t created to be mind-readers.
 Talking things out can be sticky and uncomfortable - and is certainly not always appropriate… But if you are cultivating bitterness inside and neither the responsible parties nor your fellow leaders know of it, that could lead to some pretty nasty backlash.

-Keep in mind Jesus’ command that in order to be right with God, we must do everything to be right with others.
+Keep in mind Jesus’ command that in order to be right with God, Matthew 5:23.
 If you feel jealousy and judgment swelling in your heart, know that God’s love and light are within you.
 You have the amazing opportunity to be that light to others.
 I hope that’s encouraging…even if it seems sometimes that you’re the only one.

 SHE is … Debbie Wright, Assistant Editor for Family Content at Crosswalk.
 She lives in Glen Allen, Virginia and is an avid writer, reader, and participant in local community theatre.